univention/intercom-service/intercom-variants-eval/eval_english.md

 * URL rewrite (to be investigated, currently used for central nav)
 * Virtual Hosts (probably not needed)
 * some logging implementations (not needed, the important ones are there)

+## KrakenD Problems
+No Wildcards really means we have to config every single request.
+Also, there is no OpenAPI Config generated.